-These questions are based on CACI No. 2512, Limitation of Damages-Same Decision.
-They may be added to VF-2500, Disparate Impact, or VF-2504, Retaliation, to guide the jury through the evaluation of the employer's purported legitimate reason for the adverse employment action.
-Replace question 4 in VF-2500 and question 3 in VF-2504 with these questions, and convert the question letters to the appropriate numbers.
-Question d will be the question on substantial factor causation of harm.
+This verdict form is based on CACI No. 2512, Limitation of Damages-Same Decision.
+It incorporates questions from VF-2500, Disparate Treatment, and VF-2504, Retaliation, to guide the jury through the evaluation of the employer's purported legitimate reason for the adverse employment action.